Did your recent attempt at making muffins leave you wondering what went wrong? Perhaps they turned out a bit denser than expected.

 Aluminum is an excellent material for muffin tins because it will distribute the heat evenly.
 It ensures that the muffins bake evenly in the different slots.

-If you have an old muffin tin that isn’t giving you good results, then it might be best to buy a new one.
+If you have an old muffin tin that isn’t giving you good results, it might be best to buy a new one.
 Thankfully, good muffin tins are rather inexpensive and can be purchased at department stores very easily.

 Use an Oven Thermometer